 In 2021, Hwang sat down with The Hollywood Reporter and said the story of Gi-hun had come to a complete conclusion.

 “It’s true that season one ended in an open-ended way, but I actually thought that this could be good closure for the whole story, too,” he said.

 “Season one ends with Gi-hun turning back and not getting on the plane to the States.
 And that was, in fact, my way of communicating the message that you should not be dragged along by the competitive flow of society, but that you should start thinking about who has created the whole system — and whether there is some potential for you to turn back and face it.”

 “So it’s not necessarily Gi-hun turning back to get revenge.
-It could actually be interpreted as him making a very on-the-spot eye contact with what is truly going on in the bigger picture,” he continued.
+It could actually be interpreted as him making a very on-the-spot eye contact with what is truly going on in the bigger picture.

-“I see it on the global news that the police force can be very late on acting on things—there are more victims or a situation gets worse because of them not acting fast enough.
+“I see it on the global news that the police force can be very late on acting on things — there are more victims or a situation gets worse because of them not acting fast enough.
 This was an issue that I wanted to raise.
-Maybe in Season 2, I can talk about this more.”
+Maybe in season two, I can talk about this more,” he said.

 Season 2 will definitely have multiple writers